jsteenbeeke/jsteenbeeke.github.io/recruiters.md

  I really **really** hate Windows for development purposes.
 There are two things you can do:

-  * Easy: Get me a Macbook Pro
+  * Easy: Get me a MacBook Pro or a System76 laptop
-  * Harder: Get me a Linux-compatible laptop (i.e. without Nvidia Optimus and hardware that speaks Linux) or workstation
+  * Harder: Get me some other Linux-compatible laptop (i.e. without Nvidia Optimus and hardware that speaks Linux) or workstation

 ## Your company isn't afraid to spend money on developer tools